Vishvadharman/Automatic-Email-and-Report-Generator/README.md

-# Welcome to your Lovable project
+# Welcome to Automatic Email and Report Generator using AI project

 ## Project info